-Insurance fraud is when an individual or group of individuals commit an act with the intent to obtain benefits or payments to which they aren’t entitled to or deny benefits to those that are rightfully entitled to them.
-Insurance fraud can include filing a false claim for an accident that never occurred, staging an accident to file a claim, claiming unnecessary medical expenses, or promising individuals insurance coverage but never providing that coverage – just to name a few.
+Auto Insurance fraud is when an individual or group of individuals use an automobile to commit an act with the intent to obtain benefits or payments to which they aren’t entitled to or deny benefits to those that are rightfully entitled to them.
+Auto insurance fraud can include filing a false claim for an accident that never occurred, staging an accident to file a claim, claiming unnecessary medical expenses, or promising individuals insurance coverage but never providing that coverage – just to name a few.

 California Penal Code 550 classifies it as illegal to “aid, abet, solicit, or conspire” to submit “any false or fraudulent claim for the payment of a loss of injury.”
 Also, it is illegal to submit multiple claims, present false or fraudulent claims for loss of property, or make a claim or multiple claims for a health benefit that you didn’t receive.
 Failure to abide by Penal Code 550 can result in jail time, a $50,000 fine or double the amount of the fraud (whichever is greater), or a combination of both.
 The fraudulent act doesn’t have to be completed to be charged.
 When the act and the intent to commit fraud are both present you can be charged with insurance fraud (2).